freeCodeCamp/guide/src/pages/certifications/coding-interview-prep/project-euler/problem-195-inscribed-circles-of-triangles-with-one-angle-of-60-degrees/index.md

 ---
-title: Problem 195: Inscribed circles of triangles with one angle of 60 degrees
+title: Inscribed circles of triangles with one angle of 60 degrees
 ---
 ## Problem 195: Inscribed circles of triangles with one angle of 60 degrees